wordofwarning/wordofwarning.org/current/2020-springsummer/clayton-wright/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="http://thelowry.com/about-us/festivals-projects/take-a-risk/wtf-wednesday" target="_blank">WTF Wednesday</a>

 #### In Brief
-A collision of showmanship, deception + almost miracles.
+COPY.

 #### Venue + Booking Details
-Date: Wednesday 6 November 2019, 8pm
+Date: Wednesday 12 February 2020, 8pm
 Venue: <a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
 Tickets: <a href="http://thelowry.com/whats-on/tom-cassani" target="_blank">reserve online</a>, then Pay What You Decide (*suggested donation £5*) by cash or card after the show.
 Box Office Tel: 0161 876 2000 (The Lowry)